fallingcat/ComputeRayTracingSamples/readme.md

 ## Ray Query
 <img src="./RayQuery_Screenshot.gif" height="333px" width="640px" >

-This is an Unity sample which shows how to implement ray query using compue shader.
+This sample shows how to implement ray query using compue shader.
 This sample uses simple ray tracing for shading and ray query for shadow.

 ![](RayQuery_Screenshot.jpg)

 ## Hybrid Rendering
 <img src="./HybridRendering_Screenshot.gif" height="333px" width="640px" >

-This is an Unity sample which shows how to use ray query in fragment shader to render shadow.
+This sample shows how to use ray query in fragment shader to render shadow.
 This sample uses traditional raster for shading and ray query for shadow.

 ![](HybridRendering_Screenshot.jpg)